 Martha Sundquist State Forest

-This tract of land was purchased in 2001 from International Paper Company (formerly Champion International Corporation), who owned the property since the 1930s.
-Prior to that, it belonged to the Lambs Gulf Company and that is why the property has long been known as "the Gulf."
+Martha Sundquist State Forest, located in eastern Tennessee's Cocke County near the North Carolina-Tennessee border, is a unique and scenic destination.
+This 2,001-acre tract of land was purchased in 2001 from International Paper Company (formerly Champion International Corporation), which had owned the property since the 1930s.
+Before that, it was owned by the Lambs Gulf Company, giving rise to its long-standing nickname, "the Gulf."

 Contact